gctools-outilsgc/aurora-design-system/documentation/pages/buttons.md

 ## Size and Padding

 Buttons used in this design system have a minimum size of 30px by 30px.
 This is the typical size of a user's finger pad when using the application on mobile.
-For web this minimum size is also consistent.
+For web, this minimum size is also consistent.

 The more white-space, padding, around a button, the more prominent the button appears on the page.
 Most buttons in this system use 15px of padding, unless are otherwise indicated.